signaldatascience/R-curriculum/instructor-notes.md

 The assignments in this section are:

-1. *Linear Regression: Resampling*
+1. *Linear Regression: Resampling* (1.5 days)
-2. *Linear Regression: Regularization*
+2. *Linear Regression: Regularization* (1 days)
-3. *Linear Regression: Kaggle Africa Soil Challenge*
+3. *Linear Regression: Kaggle Africa Soil Challenge* (1 day)
+4. *Self-Assessment 2* (5 hours)

+Present code solutions to both *Linear Regression: Resampling* and *Linear Regression: Regularization*.

-*Linear Regression: Resampling* takes around 1.5 days.
+*Linear Regression: Resampling* takes 1.5 days.
 Allocate the first day and the beginning of the second day for its completion.
 After lunchtime, present resampling solutions, allow a 10 minute break, and then give a presentation on regularized linear regression. (*Don't* assign the regularization assignment as reading beforehand; it assumes theoretical understanding of regularization.)

-Afterward, assign *Linear Regression: Regularization*, which takes approximately 1 day.
+Afterward, assign *Linear Regression: Regularization*, which takes 1 day.
 In the afternoon of the third day, present code solutions, allow a 10 minute break, and then present a brief exploratory analysis of the Kaggle African Soil Challenge data.

 Finally, assign *Linear Regression: Kaggle Africa Soil Challenge*, taking through the end of the third day.
 Extra time can be used for completing homework assignments or old work.

 After *Linear Regression: Kaggle Africa Soil Challenge*, give students *Self-Assessment 2* (SA2).
-Allocate 4 hours for SA2 with a lunch break in between, present solutions at the end, and then have a half-hour break.
+Allocate 5 hours for SA2 with a lunch break in between, present solutions at the end, and then have a half-hour break.
 After the break, students can work on finishing up old assignments, revising their self-assessment code, or working on buffer assignments. **Note:** It may make sense to give students the first logistic regression assignment before SA2, especially if students seem mentally exhausted and might need a weekend to absorb resampling and regularization at a deeper level before doing SA2.

 Homework
 --------